Australia Day is the official national day of Australia and is celebrated across the Tweed each year on 26 January.

 Each year, the National Australia Day Council sets a theme to mark Australia Day.
 In 2021 the theme was: ‘Reflect.
 Respect.
 Celebrate – we’re all part of the story.’
 See australiaday.org.au

-2021 Tweed Shire Australia Day Awards and Citizenship Ceremony
+2021 Tweed Shire Australia Day Award Nominations are open

-A highlight of Council’s calendar each year is the Tweed Shire Australia Day Awards followed by the citizenship ceremony.
-These are traditionally held on Australia Day each year and provide an opportunity to come together and celebrate those that help make the Tweed such a great place to live, work and visit.
+Nominations are open for the 2021 Tweed Shire Australia Day Awards.
+The awards are traditionally held on Australia Day each year and provide an opportunity to come together and celebrate those that help make the Tweed such a great place to live, work and visit.

 The awards highlight the outstanding achievement of individuals and groups in our community over the past year and cover an array of categories including: